-7 (3) Tutoring services provided by an individual or a tutoring facility: Provided, That such 8 tutoring services are not provided by a member of the Hope Scholarship student's immediate
+(3) (4) Tutoring services provided by an individual or a tutoring facility: Provided, That such tutoring services are not provided by a member of the Hope Scholarship student's immediate

-9 family;

-10 (4) Fees for nationally standardized assessments, advanced placement examinations,

-11 any examinations related to college or university admission, and tuition and/or fees for preparatory

-12 courses for the aforementioned exams;

-(5) Tuition and fees for programs of study or the curriculum of courses that lead to an industry-recognized credential that satisfies a workforce need;

-15 (6) Tuition and fees for nonpublic online learning programs;

-16 (7) Tuition and fees for alternative education programs;

-17 (8) Fees for after-school or summer education programs;

-(9) Educational services and therapies, including, but not limited to, occupational, behavioral, physical, speech-language, and audiology therapies;

-20 (10) Curriculum as defined in §18-31-2 of this code;

-21 (11) Fees for transportation paid to a fee-for-service transportation provider for the student

-22 to travel to and from an education service provider; and

-(12) Any other qualified expenses as approved by the board established pursuant to §1831-3 of this code.

-(b) Hope Scholarship funds may only be used for educational purposes in accordance with subsection (a) of this section.
-Nothing in this section requires that a Hope Scholarship student be enrolled, full- or part-time, in either a private school or nonpublic online school.

-(c) Hope Scholarship funds may not be refunded, rebated, or shared with a parent or student in any manner.
-Any refund or rebate for goods or services purchased with Hope Scholarship funds shall be credited directly to a student's Hope Scholarship account.
+12 family; 13 (4) (5) Fees for nationally standardized assessments, advanced placement examinations, 14 any examinations related to college or university admission, and tuition and/or fees for preparatory 15 courses for the aforementioned exams; 16 (5) (6) Tuition and fees for programs of study or the curriculum of courses that lead to an 17 industry-recognized credential that satisfies a workforce need; 18 (6) (7) Tuition and fees for nonpublic online learning programs; 19 (7) (8) Tuition and fees for alternative education programs; 20 (8) (9) Fees for after-school or summer education programs; 21 (9) (10) Educational services and therapies, including, but not limited to, occupational, 22 behavioral, physical, speech-language, and audiology therapies; 23 (10) (11) Curriculum as defined in §18-31-2 of this code; 24 (11) (12) Fees for transportation paid to a fee-for-service transportation provider for the 25 student to travel to and from an education service provider; and 26 (13) Any other educational supplies as considered appropriate by the board such as 27 books, educational games, and other enhancements to curriculum; 28 (14) Any other basic educational supplies, including, but not limited to, paper, writing 29 utensils, scissors, etc; and 30 (12) (15) Any other qualified expenses as approved by the board established pursuant to 31 §18-31-3 of this code.
+32 (b) Hope Scholarship funds may only be used for educational purposes in accordance with 33 subsection (a) of this section.
+Nothing in this section requires that a Hope Scholarship student be 34 enrolled, full- or part-time, in either a private school or nonpublic online school.
+35 (c) Hope Scholarship funds may not be refunded, rebated, or shared with a parent or 36 student in any manner except that reimbursement for qualified educational supplies specified in 37 §18-31-7(a)(13) of this code may be reimbursed.
+Any refund or rebate for goods or services 21 purchased with Hope Scholarship funds shall be credited directly to a student's Hope Scholarshipaccount.